 Swimming and Diving

 Moose swim and dive very well.
 They even dive to depths of over 18 feet (5.5 meters) – to feed on water plants.
 They are the only animals in the deer family that can feed underwater.
 Muscles and fat pads on their nose help them to close the nostrils underwater.

 In the wild, moose reach an age of around 15 years.
 One individual even lived to be 27 years old.

 Enemies and Threats

-Do moose have enemies?
-You can hardly imagine that an animal of this size could have any enemies.
+It is hard to imagine that an animal of this size could have any enemies.
 After all, moose can also kick pretty hard with their hooves.
 A wolf pack or a bear has little chance to bring down an adult moose bull.
 Of course, this is totally different with a calf, an old or a sick moose.
-They are not able to defend themselves as good.
-But even the strongest moose has an dangerous enemy.
-And it is surprsingly tiny!
-It is a worm that nests in his brain.
-Yuck!
-Elks sometimes eat it along with their food.
+They are not able to defend themselves well.

 The Moose Is Related To: